A notion of entropy on the roots of polynomials: Introduction

 \end{rmk}

-\end{thm} So, in some sense, doing this finite convolution makes the distribution of the roots more "random", as they are more well-spread and less localized.
+So doing this additive finite convolution makes the distribution of the roots more "random", as they are more well-spread and less localized.
 It creates some sort of mixing of the roots.
-This operation is far from being exotic or anecdotic, as the following lemma from \cite{LR} shows (Proposition 1.2). \begin{lemma} A linear operator $T: \mathbb{R}^{\leq d} [x] \rightarrow \mathbb{R}^{\leq d}[x] $ ,where $R[x]^{\leq d}$ is the real vector space of polynomials of degree at most d, is a differential operator which preserves real-rootedness if and only if it can be written in the form $T(p)=p \recsum_d q$ for some $q \in \mathbb{R}^{\leq d}[x]$. \end{lemma} As a result, we prove that applying any differential operator which preserves real-rootedness (a necessity to even be able to define the discriminant as a real quantity) and as long as the operator doesn't decrease the degree (the condition on the polynomial $q$ being that it is of degree $d$), always increases the discriminant - i.e. the average spacing of the roots- which amounts to a sort of smoothness property.
-We will finally need to introduce the idea of time-dilation.
-For a polynomial $q(x)= \Pi_{i=1}^d\big (x-\lambda_i(q)\big) $, define the quadratic time-dilation:
+As a result, we prove that applying any differential operator which preserves real-rootedness (a necessity to even be able to define the discriminant as a real quantity). commutes with derivation (Lemma~\ref{diffcomm}), and doesn't decrease the degree (the condition on the polynomial $q$ being that it is of degree $d$), always increases the discriminant - i.e. the average spacing of the roots- which amounts to a sort of smoothness property.
+It corresponds to the known fact from classical probability that summing independent variables always increases Shannon entropy (or differential entropy).

-Notice that $q_0(x)= x^d$ and $q_1(x)=q(x)$.
-So we interpolate between the zero polynomial and the original polynomial, using some quadratic parameter.
-Our choice of $\sqrt{t}$ over t was motivated by connections with free probability (see Section~4), and will lead to nicer cancellations in the proof.
-We will in all the following denote by $r_t(x)= p\recsum_d q_t(x)$.
-We will denote by $\lambda_i(t)$ the roots of $r_t$, according to the context. \begin{lemma}

-\end{lemma} \begin{proof} We can easily prove using the implicit function theorem that the roots are differentiable functions of $t$.
-We have the following equality for all time: $ r_t \big( \lambda_i(t)\big) =0$.
-Therefore, derivating with respect to time we get:
+On the way (Section~2) we prove new results on polar derivatives (see Definition~\ref{polarderiv}).
+More specifically we deduce the following (see Corollary~\ref{laguerreimprov}). \begin{prop}[improved Laguerre's inequality] For any real-rooted polynomial $q$ of degree $d$, we have:

+for all real $x$ and the inequality is strict when the roots of $q$ are simple. \end{prop}

+In Section~4, we give an overview of the validity of the entropy perspective (or analogy) in the framework of finite free probability, and we relate it to recent remarks from Terrence Tao(\cite{Tao}).